gepoch/vim-surround/README.md

 # Vim Surround for Atom [![Build Status](https://travis-ci.org/gepoch/vim-surround.svg?branch=master)](https://travis-ci.org/gepoch/vim-surround)

-### NOTE: vim-surround for atom is obsolted by vim-mode-plus.
+### NOTE: vim-surround for atom is obsoleted by vim-mode-plus.
 See [40](https://github.com/gepoch/vim-surround/issues/40) for more information.

 Surround is an implementation of vim-surround for the [atom](http://atom.io) editor, creating a vim-surround with the power of Atom!